 Bates reveals how most stylists create a curly mass in the back when the rest of the hair has so much weight taken off.
-Another error stylists make to take more weight from the parietal ridge.
-He explains, “You’ll end up creating a shag and not a wolf cut since you left too much density.”
+Another error stylists make is to take more weight from the parietal ridge.
+He explains, “You’ll create a shag and not a wolf cut since you left too much density.”

 If you’ve thought about this cut, it’s vital to look for a hairstylist that is an expert in recreating this type of cut.
 Stay on-trend by browsing through these popular photos of a wolf haircut.